theias/ias_package_shell/doc/ias-guided-packaging-introduction.md

 # Branch for a release
 git branch release-2017-12-05-a_mvanwinkle
 git checkout release-2017-12-05-a_mvanwinkle
-# After editing the changlog add it, commit it
+# After editing the changelog add it, commit it
 git add ias-perl-script-infra/changelog
 git commit -m 'bumped changelog'
 # Tag and (optionally) sign the tag